devjgm/papers/cpp_civil_time.md

 in their *alignment* and their semantics regarding addition, subtraction, and difference.

+Each class can be constructed by passing from 0-6 optional integer arguments representing the YMDHMS fields (in that order) to the constructor.
+Omitted fields are assigned their minimum valid value.
+Hours, minutes, and seconds will be set to 0, month and day will be set to 1, and year will be set to 1970.
+Therefore, a default-constructed civil time object will have YMDHMS fields representing "1970-01-01 00:00:00".

-A civil time class is aligned to the civil-time field indicated in the class's name.
-Alignment is performed by setting all the inferior fields to their minimum valid value.
-Hours, minutes, and seconds will be set to 0, and month and day will be set to 1.
-The following are examples of how each of the six types would align the civil time representing November 22, 2015 at 12:34:56 in the afternoon (Note: the string format used here is not important).
+Each civil time class is aligned to the civil-time field indicated in the class's name.
+Alignment is performed by setting all the inferior fields to their minimum valid value (see above for the minimum valid values).
+The following are examples of how each of the six types would align the fields representing November 22, 2015 at 12:34:56 in the afternoon (Note: the string format used here is not important).

  Class          | Example alignment
 ----------------|---------------------